tdv/go-care/README.md

 - thread safety
 - easy to use :)

+**Note**
+The built-in implementation of the in-memory cache doesn't support eviction by the TTL.
+It has developed only for demo and small MVP.
+In production you need to use go-care with Redis, Memcached, or other cache.
+That might be done by implementing the 'Cache' interface and providing the one via 'Options'.

 # Usage
 1. Add the package to the project
 2. On the server-side it might be articulated like below in pseudocode